William0614/SatelliteImageUpscaler/README.md

 ## Bilateral Joint Filter
 For each pixel, assign colour as a mix of the colours of the pixel surrounding it.
 Filter size 3x3.
-Assign weights to filter as the softmax of the absolute difference of the depths.
+Assign weights to filter as the softmax of the negative absolute difference of the depths.
 Center pixel has 0 weight.
 Filter is normalised to sum up to 1.